PrincetonUniversity/hpc_beginning_workshop/04_first_job/README.md

 ### On Your Local Machine

-In a terminal on your laptop, change the working directory and examine the scripts:
+Examine the files in a terminal on your laptop:

 ```
 $ cd hpc_beginning_workshop/04_first_job/python_example